Hamza1610/shukalink-crm/backend/README.md

 1. **Farmer Onboarding**
    ```
    Farmer: "Hi, I want to sell my crops"
-   AI Agent: "Welcome to AgriLink!
+   AI Agent: "Welcome to ShukaLink!
 I'll help you sell your produce and connect with buyers.
 What's your name and village?"
    ```

 2. **Produce Listing via Voice**